bobbyiliev/cf-url-shortener/README.md

     );
 ```

-Create a materialized view to analyze the data in the Kafka source:
+Finally, create a [**materialized view**](https://materialize.com/docs/sql/create-materialized-view) to analyze the data in the Kafka source:

 ```sql
 CREATE MATERIALIZED VIEW click_stats_m AS